The Age of Reason (novel): Plot

+Literary themes

 The Age of Reason is concerned with Sartre's conception of freedom as the ultimate aim of human existence.
 The work seeks to illustrate the existentialist notion of ultimate freedom through presenting a detailed account of the characters' psychologies as they are forced to make significant decisions in their lives.
 As the novel progresses, character narratives espouse Sartre's view of what it means to be free and how one operates within the framework of society with this philosophy.
 The novel is a fictional reprise of some of the main themes in his major philosophical study Being and Nothingness (1943).
 One of the notions is that ultimately a person's freedom is unassailable as it is fundamentally part of the nothingness that is the imagination and so cannot be taken away or destroyed.

 Critical response

 The New York Times review stated "There is, indeed, something more in The Age of Reason than an exciting novel and a philosophical problem.
 As a somber background to Mathieu's private dilemma, Sartre presents a picture of the war in Spain and of the eve of the war in Europe."

 The Harvard Crimson published an unattributed review of the book which states "Sartre's new novel is a rare and welcome plant in a period that almost completely lacks a balanced combination of emotional intensity and maturity in its writers."
 However, the review goes on to remark how Sartre seems to be preoccupied with describing the physical act of vomiting.